strimzi/proposals/066-topic-replication-factor-change.md

 A replicas change is executed asynchronously, and takes more than one reconciliation to complete.

 A new optional KafkaTopicStatus subsection called `replicasChange` is used to update the user, and keep track of the replicas change state.
-At any given time, the replicas change can be pending, ongoing, or completed.
+The replicas change state can be pending or ongoing, and it can contains a message in case of failure.

 - **Pending**: Not in Cruise Control's task queue (not yet sent or request error).
   ```sh